Microsoft/azure-docs.pt-pt/articles/cost-management-billing/manage/switch-azure-offer.md

 ### <a name="what-does-switching-azure-offers-do-to-my-service-and-billing"></a>O que é afetado no serviço e na faturação com a mudança nas ofertas do Azure?

-Seguem-se os detalhes do que acontece quando muda as ofertas do Azure no Centro de Contas.
+Aqui estão os detalhes do que acontece quando troca as ofertas do Azure.

 #### <a name="no-service-downtime"></a>Nenhum tempo de inatividade do serviço